 One nominator wrote, “Melissa’s work is grounded in fundamental principles of community and social justice and she works tirelessly to support and nurture systems that address inequities for children and families based on mental health needs.
 She approaches all that she does from the perspective of promoting optimal health and wellbeing for all.”

-Outstanding Senior Award - Kiri Mitchell
+Outstanding Senior Award - Kiri Michell

 The Outstanding Senior Award recognizes a college graduating senior for outstanding performance including academic achievement, leadership, research, service, or creative endeavors.

-Kiri Mitchell, Food Science and Human Nutrition
+Kiri Michell, Food Science and Human Nutrition

 Kiri Michell is majoring in nutrition and food science with a concentration in dietetics and nutrition management and a minor in Gerontology.

 She has excelled both inside and outside the classroom during her time at CSU.
 She has maintained a high GPA and has worked as a research assistant in the Functional Foods and Human Health Research Laboratory since 2016.
 She has volunteered with many campus and local organizations including the Larimer County Food Bank, Early Childhood Center, and FoCo Café.
 Her greatest service to campus, however, has been her tireless campaign to reduce food and nutritional insecurity among her fellow students.